PI: Julio E. Ibarra, Ph.D.

 Co-PI: Heidi L. Morgan, Ph.D.

-As a Research Coordinator, Dr. Morgan is working with the applications communities to ensure effective utilization of the network resources.
-Responsibilities include working with science groups to document their utilization of the network, and forecast future demand.
-She will coordinate application specific key personnel.
+Dr. Morgan is a Senior Research Scientists at Information Sciences Institute (ISI) at the University of Southern California (USC).
+As a Research Coordinator, Dr. Morgan is working with the application communities to ensure the effective utilization of the network resources.
+Responsibilities include working with science groups to document their utilization of the network and forecast future demand.
+She will coordinate the application-specific key personnel.
 As the current Co-PI of AmLight, she brings extensive experience working with diverse groups of science and research communities using advanced R&E cyberinfrastructure.

 jbezerra at fiu dot edu

 Has 11 years of IT and Network Engineering experience, most of them with R&E networks.
 He is responsible for AmLight network operation and engineering, including the SDN deployment between AMPATH and SouthernLight.
 He will lead the deployment of the SDX at AMPATH and Southern Light, in coordination with SoX, RNP and ANSP.